-PRECIOUS-Dollar slide puts gold on track for biggest weekly rise in two months
+PRECIOUS-Dollar slide sets gold up for best week in two months

 3 Min Read

-* Gold up 1.6 pct this week * Dollar hits 13-month low, bond yields fall * Resistance around $1,250 * SPDR Gold Trust holdings down 4.3 pct this month (Updates prices) By Peter Hobson LONDON, July 21 (Reuters) - Gold was set for its biggest weekly gain in two months on Friday as a surging euro pushed the dollar to its weakest since June 2016, making bullion cheaper for holders of other currencies.
-Bond yields also fell after Mario Draghi said on Thursday the European Central Bank was in no rush to scale back its asset purchase programme.
+* Gold up over 2 pct this week * Dollar hits more than one-year low, bond yields fall * SPDR Gold Trust holdings down 4.3 pct this month (New throughout with updated prices, milestones, market comment; adds byline, NEW YORK dateline) By Chris Prentice and Peter Hobson NEW YORK/LONDON, July 21 (Reuters) - Gold was set for its biggest weekly gain in two months on Friday as a surging euro dragged down the U.S. dollar to its weakest since June 2016, making bullion cheaper for holders of other currencies.
+Bond yields fell after European Central Bank President Mario Draghi said on Thursday the ECB was in no rush to scale back its asset purchase program.
+The greenback retreated against a basket of major currencies, with the dollar index hitting a more than one-year low in afternoon dealings.
+Central banks have "taken a more dovish tone and the dollar is working in gold's favor," said Josh Graves, a senior market strategist with RJO Futures in Chicago.
+Gold is highly sensitive to rising interest rates.
 Lower yields help gold prices by reducing the opportunity cost of holding non-yielding bullion.
-Spot gold was up 0.4 percent at $1,248.92 an ounce at 1146 GMT, after earlier touching $1,249.58, the highest since June 29.
-It was on track for a weekly gain of 1.6 percent.
-U.S. gold futures for August delivery were 0.1 percent higher at $1,246.70 an ounce.
-While gold was benefiting from the dollar's weakness against the euro and the move in yields, expected interest rate rises by the U.S. Federal Reserve would limit gains and it would remain in a $1,200-$1,250 range, ABN AMRO analyst Georgette Boele said.
-Gold is highly sensitive to rising interest rates because they cause bond yields to rise and tend to boost the dollar.
+Spot gold was up 0.87 percent at $1,255.0601 an ounce by 2:21 p.m.
+EDT (1821 GMT).
+Prices hit $1,255, the highest since June 26, and were on track for their largest weekly gain since May.
+U.S. gold futures for August delivery settled up $9.4, or 0.75 percent, at $1,254.90 per ounce and finished the week up 2.2 percent.
+While gold was benefiting from the dollar's weakness against the euro and the move in yields, its gains would be limited by expected interest rate rises by the U.S. Federal Reserve and it would remain in a $1,200-$1,250 range, ABN AMRO analyst Georgette Boele said.
 The Fed's rate-setting committee is due to meet on July 25 and 26.
-Gold was hitting resistance at its technically important 100- and 50-day moving averages, both around $1,250.
-"We look to a break through the 100- and 50-day moving averages as a pivot point for further gains," MKS PAMP trader Sam Laughlin said in a note.
-Support was at the 200-day moving average around $1,230, analysts at ScotiaMocatta said.
-Falling bond yields and a weakening dollar have helped gold rise 3.5 percent from a low of $1,204.45 on July 10, but this was driven by short-covering and not backed by demand for physical metal, Julius Baer analyst Carsten Menke said.
-"Unless investment demand improves, the positioning-driven recovery should run out of steam," he said in a note.
+Gold broke through resistance at its technically important 100- and 50-day moving averages, both around $1,250.
+Falling bond yields and a weakening dollar have helped gold rise 3.9 percent from a low of $1,204.45 on July 10, but this was driven by short-covering and not physical demand, Julius Baer analyst Carsten Menke said.
 Holdings in the SPDR Gold Trust, the world's largest gold-backed exchange-traded fund, have fallen 4.3 percent, or 1.2 million tonnes, this month.
-In other precious metals, silver was up 0.8 percent at $16.42 an ounce after earlier touching $16.45, the highest since July 3.
-Silver has risen 3.1 percent this week.
-Platinum was 0.7 percent higher at $932.90 an ounce and on track for a weekly gain of around 2 percent.
-Palladium was up 0.9 percent at $850.50 an ounce, but set for a weekly fall of around 1 percent.
-(Additional reporting by Nithin Prasad and Arpan Varghese in Bengaluru; editing by Alexander Smith and Adrian Croft)
+In other precious metals, silver was up 1.18 percent at $16.482 an ounce after touching $16.509, the highest since July 3.
+Silver was up 3.3 percent this week, on track for the largest weekly gain since January.
+Platinum rose 0.87 percent to $934.35 an ounce and on track to end the week up 2.1 percent.
+Palladium was up 0.20 percent at $844.22, but set for a weekly fall of 1.6 percent.
+(Additional reporting by Nithin Prasad and Arpan Varghese in Bengaluru; Editing by Bernadette Baum)